The Ice Storm (film): Plot

 In 1973, two families in an affluent Connecticut suburb experiment with adultery and substance abuse over one Thanksgiving weekend.
 One family, the Hoods, consists of parents Ben and Elena and their children, Paul and Wendy.
 Ben is dissatisfied with his marriage and his career.

-The other family, Jim and Janey Carver and their sons, Mikey and Sandy, are the Hoods’ neighbors and friends.
+The other family, Jim and Janey Carver and their sons, Mikey and Sandy, are the Hoods' neighbors and friends.
 Ben is having an affair with Janey to deal with his midlife dissatisfaction.
-His wife, Elena, is also bored with her life and looking to bring some excitement back but is unsure how to do so.
+His wife, Elena, is also bored with her life and looking to bring some excitement back, but is unsure how to do so.
 Young Wendy Hood enjoys sexual games with the Carver boys and with her school peers.
 Paul Hood has fallen for Libbets Casey, a classmate at the boarding school he attends, though his roommate Francis is also interested in her.
 Ben thinks Mikey Carver is odd and withdrawn, while Sandy, the younger one, experiments with dangerous objects like toy explosives.

 When Janey does not show up for a tryst one day, Ben accuses her of losing interest in the affair.
-Janey reasons she can’t put the tasks and errands of her own family on hold for him.
+Janey reasons she can't put the tasks and errands of her own family on hold for him.
 On the Friday night after Thanksgiving, the Hoods have an argument when Elena realizes her husband is having an affair with Janey.
-Despite the tension between them, the couple go ahead with plans to attend a neighborhood party.
+Despite the tension between them, the couple goes ahead with plans to attend a neighborhood party.
 Jim and Janey Carver also attend.
 It turns out to be a "key party", in which married couples swap sexual partners through each woman selecting from a bowl a set of car keys contributed by each man.

 Ben drinks increasingly as the party progresses.
 When Janey chooses the keys of a younger man, a drunken Ben becomes agitated and trips on the floor.
 After being helped up, he retreats to the bathroom to sober up, remaining there for the rest of the evening.
 Meanwhile, a winter storm begins to descend upon the neighborhood.

 The other key party participants pair off and leave until only Jim and Elena remain.
 She retrieves Jim's keys from the bowl and returns them to him.
 After debating the issue, Jim and Elena leave together, engaging in a quick, clumsy sexual encounter in the front seat of Jim's car.
 Jim, regretting the line they just crossed, offers to drive Elena home.